 Consumers don’t impulse buy on Black Friday, with 6 out of 10 planning for it weeks in advance.
 This means that revealing some of the deals you’ll be offering could play to your advantage, giving consumers the chance to schedule you in their budget.
 Our tip: you can put your mind at ease, leaks about your strategy will serve you well.
 Don’t waste your time trying to shut them down and ride their wave, creating compelling campaigns to go along with the hype.

-Here’s a small teaser: online shopping is key.
+Here’s a small teaser: online shopping is vital.
 This is a trend we’re observing everywhere in the age of the internet and convenient shopping.
-Getting ready for Black Friday also means planning your online presence and investing in improvements to your website, thinking of promotional campaigns online and making sure you streamline your online store.
+Getting ready for Black Friday also means planning your online presence and investing in improvements to your website, thinking of promotional campaigns online, and making sure you streamline your online store.